IBM/maximo-labs/docs/add_imagecard.md

 3. Copy and paste this link into the field where it says “Enter request URL”: `https://api-{{geo_country_code}}.connectedproducts.internetofthings.ibmcloud.com/api/images/v1/{{tenantID}}/entityType/{{entityTypeName}}` You will need to replace the text in double curly braces `{{}}` with data associated with your Monitor workspace.
 First, you will need to replace `{{geo_country_code}}` with your specific country code.
 You can find your country code in your Monitor URL.
 The beginning of your URL will be `https://dashboard-{{geo_country_code}}`, either `us`,`uk`,`de`, or `beta`.
 Next, you will need to replace `{{tenantID}}` with your Maximo Asset Monitor Tenant ID.
 You can find your tenant ID in the top right corner of your Monitor webpage underneath your IBMiD.
 Last, you will need to enter the name of your Entity Type in place of `{{entityTypeName}}`.
 ![URL Geo Code](img/im9.png) &nbsp;
 ![URL TenantID](img/im10.png) &nbsp;
 4. Now that you have modified the request URL, we will add the header.
 Please have handy the API Key and Token you obtained earlier.
-Add this information into the header tab, :
+Add this information into the `Header` tab, :
 ![Header Info](img/im11.png) &nbsp;
 ![Header in Postman](img/im12.png) &nbsp;
-5.
+5. Now, navigate to the `Body` tab and the select `form-data` radio button.
+6. Enter the form data specified below.
+Make sure to select `File` from the drop down button next to your `imagefilecontent`.
+This option will allow you to select the image file you chose in the first section of this lab.
+7. Click the blue `Send` button to send your request.
+You should receive a `200 OK` message.
+If you do not, make sure that everything in this section has been entered correctly.
+If this work is to no avail, contact your administrator.
 ## Display Image Card on Dashboard
 ### Create Image Card JSON Object
+1.